Coogee, New South Wales: Eileen O'Connor and Our Lady's Nurses for the Poor (1913)

-The Coogee Pier (1928-1934)
+The Coogee Pier (1928–1934)

-In 1924 construction started on an 'English seaside style' amusement pier at Coogee Beach.
+In 1924, construction started on an "English seaside style" amusement pier at Coogee Beach.
 On 24 July 1928, the pier was officially opened, reaching 180 metres out into the sea complete with a 1400-seat theatre, a 600 capacity ballroom, a 400-seat restaurant upstairs, small shops and a penny (machine) arcade.
 Unfortunately, Coogee's rough surf damaged the pier and it was demolished in 1934.
 Lifeguards recently discovered remains of the pier on the ocean floor about 50 metres out from shore.

 Shark Arm murder case (1935)

-The Shark Arm Case refers to an incident at the Coogee Aquarium Baths in 1935, when a captured tiger shark regurgitated a human arm.
+The Shark Arm case was an incident at the Coogee Aquarium Baths in 1935, when a captured tiger shark regurgitated a human arm.
 The arm belonged to a missing person, James Smith, who was identified by a tattoo.
 The arm had been cut off, which led to a murder investigation.
 Nobody was ever charged over the murder, although another local criminal, Reginald Holmes, was found shot in a car near the Sydney Harbour Bridge the day before the inquest into Smith's death was due to start.

 Alleged Marian apparition (2003)

-In January 2003 it was noticed that one of the fence rails on Dolphin Point, just north of Coogee Beach, when viewed from a particular angle and distance, resembled a veiled woman.
+In January 2003, it was noticed that one of the fence rails on Dolphin Point, just north of Coogee Beach, when viewed from a particular angle and distance, resembled a veiled woman.
 A local laundrette was one of the first to draw attention to it, and set up a gallery of photos to attract visiting "pilgrims".

 When this example of pareidolia, a human tendency to perceive vague visual stimuli as human faces, was reported in newspapers many Christians (predominantly Roman Catholic) came daily to worship what they interpreted as an apparition of Mary, the mother of Jesus, although the Roman Catholic Church never officially recognised this alleged apparition.

 No particular supernatural powers were attributed to the shadow (dubbed "Our Lady of the Fence Post" by the media, aka "Rail Mary") and interest waned within a few weeks.
 The section of fence that created the image was destroyed by vandals within days of it being publicised, although the local council had the fence replaced.
 While some continued to petition the Catholic Church and the New South Wales government to build a chapel, their claims were not seriously considered.

-The garden at the shrine is still maintained by an older local man, and pilgrims in prayer are sighted at the spot.
+Coogee Siege (2024)

+On 22 October 2024, New South Wales Police initiated a ten-hour armed siege against Max Freedom Pollard, targeting the top floor of an apartment building in Dudley St, Coogee.
+News coverage reported police allegations that he possessed an AK-47 rifle and radioactive cobalt-60, and noted that parts of the siege were live-streamed on social media.